-This 30-credit program is designed for maximum flexibility for the graduate level student who is primarily interested in acquiring general ministry skills.
+This 36-credit program is designed for maximum flexibility for the graduate level student who is primarily interested in acquiring general ministry skills.
 The student is able to choose from a wide variety of ministry classes that fit their needs and interests.
-The MM is designed to prepare students to serve in local churches or other forms of Christian work and ministry.
+The MM is designed to prepare students to serve in local churches or other forms of Christian work and ministry and can be completed in about one year (if attending full time).
+Ten credits may be transferred into the MM from another accredited graduate institution.